 Following glycolysis, which breaks down the sugar into pyruvate, the molecules of pyruvate produced may be further broken down by given enzymes resulting in the production of given products.
 The presence of lactate dehydrogenase may result in the production of lactate while the presence of pyruvate formate lyase may break down pyruvate to formate.

 As well, pyruvate dehydrogenase breaks down pyruvate to acetyl-CoA.
 These products are then further broken down by given enzymatic action depending on the organism.
-For instance, Acetyl-CoA is further broken down to acetate by phosphate acetyl-transferase or may end up being broken down to ethanol by alcohol dehydrogenase and acetaldehyde dehydrogenase.
+Acetyl-CoA is further broken down to acetate by phosphate acetyl-transferase or may end up being broken down to ethanol by alcohol dehydrogenase and acetaldehyde dehydrogenase.

 Although the fermentation process produces energy, the amount of energy is significantly less compared to the amount produced during aerobic respiration.